 The general approach to calculating the off-balance can be expected to remain reasonably constant over the years.
 Any change in either the approach or the underlying data from the prior rate filing should be disclosed and supported.

 4.o.
-Usage Based Insurance Pricing (UBIP) Programs
+Usage-Based Insurance Pricing (UBIP) Programs for Private Passenger Automobile Insurance

 Insurers are required to file appropriate actuarial support to have discounts approved by FSCO.